ashutoshmjain/gita/src/mathuraChap09.md

 He paused a little to think the qualifying remarks - even today, with all the science, that basic design of "observability" stands good.
 Now, in modern science - we we have covered many miles on the observability (of matter) but what about the  "Observer"?
 What is the dichotomy of an "observer" ?
 Unfortunately we have never focused much on the "observer".

-Well, technically speaking , an "observer" is also matter but we have five senses that are unique to us "observers" - said the Fairy.
+Well, technically speaking , an "observer" is also matter but we have five senses that are unique to us "observers" - said Fairy.

 You are on the right track - Angel was happy to see his ideas getting registered - but there is little more than mere five senses.
 First, there is a notion of "space".
 If senses are incapable of observing the three states of matter and don't see any of the (eight) colors, we say it is dark "space".
 In addition, an observer has a natural impetus to observe things - we must continuously use our senses to observe - sometimes randomly .
 This propensity was termed "Fickle Mind" (`Mana`).